Photography courtesy of A Little Terroir.

 About MISA Floral

 What's in a name?
 The name MISA came along by happenstance while searching for something totally irrelevant.
 MISA means "beautiful bloom" in Japanese and coincidentally happened to be the founder's initials.
 Some things were meant to be.

 Flowers redefined.
 Seeking to change the way you see flowers.
 By approaching flowers through an artist's eye, floral and plant compositions are elevated to works of art inspired by nature, textiles, and fibers with unexpected, non-traditional details.

-Available for events, editorials, installations, displays/sets, art direction, workshops as well as special projects.
-Special interest in using flowers as a medium between art and fashion.
+Concepts not just projects.
+Not just pretty flowers in a vase.
+Constantly pushing the limits and experimenting to bring innovative ideas to clients.
+Available for events, editorials, installations, displays/sets, art direction, workshops.
+Special interest in using flowers and plant material as a medium between art and fashion.

 Michelle Samson started tinkering with flowers and plants at a young age, poring through landscaping and gardening books and reading about all things botanical.
 Her favorite flower that she selected for her mother's garden more than 25 years ago was a rare tri-color Japanese azalea 'Shinsen' which is still growing and thriving to this day.